 The County utilizes LACCAL to periodically issue Lease Revenue Obligation Notes (LRON) to provide the County with a flexible and cost-effective source of financing to provide interim funding during the initial construction phase of a capital project and fund tenant improvements costs on certain leases, which may be refinanced with the issuance of long-term bonds upon completion.
 Repayment of LRON is secured by four irrevocable direct-pay Letters of Credit (LOC) from separate banks supporting the issuance of LRON.
-This program is secured by fifteen County-owned properties pledged as collateral in a lease revenue financing structure with the LACCAL.
+This program is secured by fifteen County-owned properties pledged as collateral in a lease revenue financing structure with LACCAL.

-The LOCs were issued for a five-year period and have a termination date of April 30, 2024.
-The County has the option to extend the LOCs for an additional one-year period, or to some other term mutually agreed to with the participating banks.
+The LOCs were issued for a five-year period with the option to extend the LOCS for an additional one-year period or to some other term mutually agreed to with the participating banks.
+The LOCS had an original termination date of April 30, 2024, but were extended to July 18, 2024.